biud436/exceljs-file-read-test/README.md

 # Introduction

 This program allows you to read lines from the excel file.
-Each lines can be stored to the database.
+Each lines would be stored to the database.

 # Usage